lukezhangui/thoughts/a list of things to do.md

 - Go back to the basics: Go do something without technology at all.
 Practice some handwriting on paper, sing for a bit, draw on a piece of paper, make a bit of food.
 - Technology is the future: Go research a hobby project using new technologies.
 Rent a new camera, print something 3d, buy a movie online, pay for a service/trial.
 (1)
 - ~~play with github pages~~
+- Try groceries delivery.
+Why walk and go out when I can get it at my door? try a service.

 #Something to read without doing anything
 - Knowledge transfer.
 How does an observable work in objective C, angular?